racker/rackspace_cloudmonitoring_migration_tool/docs/MIGRATION.md

 ### Monitoring GUI

 Currently, Cloud Monitoring lacks visualization tools.
 Although you can retrieve monitoring data and graph it yourself, this is inconvenient and not easily automated.
-In the interim--as more robust graphing tools are being developed--we created a lightweight and open source monitoring GUI, that graphs your monitoring data and supports saved graphs.
+In the interim—as more robust graphing tools are being developed—we created a lightweight and open source monitoring GUI, that graphs your monitoring data and supports saved graphs.
 We provide a [hosted version of this project](https://ui-labs.cloudmonitoring.rackspace.com/), or you may [download](https://github.com/racker/rackspace-monitoring-gui) and host it yourself

 ### Migration Script

 An open source Cloudkick &rarr; Cloud Monitoring [migration script](https://github.com/racker/maas_migration) has been developed to assist the migration process.
-This Python script translates your Cloudkick monitoring setup--so far as features are supported--into equivalent Cloud Monitoring entities, checks, alarms, and notification plans.
+This Python script translates your Cloudkick monitoring setup—so far as features are supported—into equivalent Cloud Monitoring entities, checks, alarms, and notification plans.
 More documentation is available in the README.

 Although this script can be used to keep your Cloud Monitoring setup in sync with your Cloudkick setup, it does not represent a long-term solution to managing your monitoring infrastructure.
 Instead, it is offered to help you quickly experiment with Cloud Monitoring as you consider your transition; For long term use, we strongly recommend the use of configuration management system.
 For example, we provide a Chef cookbook that integrates with Cloud Monitoring: